How to set up QuickBooks inventory scanner for your online account

-QuickBooks inventory scanner is the ideal tool to save you hours of time and eliminate human errors, so you can be sure your inventory counts are accurate.
+QuickBooks inventory scanner is the ideal tool to save you hours of time and eliminate human errors so you can be sure your inventory counts are accurate.

 Many manufacturers begin their journey with QuickBooks Online.
 The cloud-based accounting software that tracks your finances and manages your inventory — a two-birds-one-stone solution to their problems.

-It’s when the sales start flooding in do the problems rear their head.
+It’s when the sales start flooding in that the problems rear their head.
 As good as QuickBooks Online is, there are limitations to be found, especially for manufacturers who need to track their inventory.
 Thankfully, there are third-party apps that can help you implement a QuickBooks inventory scanner.

 Getting started with QuickBooks inventory scanner